top of page

 1896-1913

 In 1896 construction started for a school in the W end of town.
 In 1916 it replaced the West Ward School and it was called Lincoln.
-Lincoln had 8 classrooms and could accommodate 300 children in Grades 1 thru 8
+Lincoln had 8 classrooms and could accommodate 300 children in Grades 1 thru 8.
+Original Ward School no longer standing

 Alger